Syllabus

 Course material has been placed on this website and on Canvas for you to use and will be updated during the course.
 Best practices: before lecture meetings, read the associated notes and go into background and enrichment materials linked to each day within the schedule.
 Attend lecture and engage!
 Afterwards, review the slides and go back to other materials as needed.
 Note that a course textbook has been recommended for use as both background and enrichment this term, but is available online through the UBC libraries (see below).

-Your success in this class and as someone who works with (and someday perhaps help transform) GIS also depend on keeping up-to-date with materials and communities and new ideas on the web (including communities of practice, whether local meetups via Zoom or discussions on GIS Stack Exchange or finding new software on GitHub).
+Your success in this class and as someone who works with (and someday perhaps helps transform) GIS also depend on keeping up-to-date with materials and communities and new ideas on the web (including communities of practice, whether local meetups via Zoom or discussions on GIS Stack Exchange or finding new software on GitHub).

 Instructor Information

-Lab: Geography 210J
+Office/Lab: Geography 210J

 Office Hours: See Canvas.